originphp/website/source/docs/development/dockerized-development-environment.md

 ### Configuring PostgreSQL in Docker

-If you prefer to use PostgreSQL as your database then change the engine to `pgsql` in the database configuration file.
+If you prefer to use PostgreSQL as your database then change the `DB_ENGINE` engine to `pgsql` in the `config/.env.php` file.
 You will also need to adjust the docker settings.

 In the the root folder edit the `Dockerfile`, and add the following lines after `php-dev \`
 ```